bcgov/nr-spar/backend/README.md

 # Getting started

-Once you have cloned this repository, can get it running by typing: `./mvnw spring-boot:run -Dspring-boot.run.profiles=dev` from the project root directory.
+Once you have cloned this repository, can get it running by typing: `./mvnw spring-boot:run` from the project root directory.
 You **must** provide three environment variables for database access configuration: